joshbegley/nyt-latest/README.md

 `The Vikings' win Sunday came at a cost, as young QB J.J.
 McCarthy exited early with a right-hand injury. `\
 https://nytimes.com/athletic/6908882/2025/12/21/vikings-giants-score-result-takeaways-nfl/

-**Jets-Saints takeaways: Tyler Shough leads Saints blowout over Jets**\
+**QB Tyler Shough's big day leads Saints to win over Jets: Takeaways**\
-`With his fourth win, Shough passed Archie Manning for the most wins by a Saints rookie quarterback in franchise history.`\
+`Shough, with his fourth victory, passed Archie Manning for the most wins by a Saints rookie quarterback in franchise history.`\
 https://nytimes.com/athletic/6908792/2025/12/21/jets-saints-score-result-takeaways-nfl/

 **Commanders pondering QB options as Marcus Mariota deals with hand, quad injuries**\